donnachaforde/espresso/README.md

 ***
 ## Examples
 Check out [Espresso Tools](https://github.com/donnachaforde/espresso-tools) for example code that uses Espresso lib.
+There is also a [Developer Guide](espresso-lib/docs/Developer%20Guide.md) that mas more info on how to use the library to get you up and running quicky.

+Finally, there's a [Blog](espresso-lib/docs/Blog.md) where I try to capture thoughts on design as the solution evolves.

 ***